 List of products granted eligibility

-In October 2016, EMA published a list of all products granted access to the PRIME scheme.
-EMA will remove products from the list if it receives a marketing authorisation application for them, if they are withdrawn from the scheme or no longer meet the eligibility criteria:
+EMA updates the list of all products granted access to the PRIME scheme on a monthly basis.
+EMA removes products from the list if they receive a marketing authorisation application for them, if they are withdrawn from the scheme or no longer meet the eligibility criteria:

 Earlier support for small businesses and researchers